facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 Apply Now

-4 mpd on contactless spending and online transactions (Limit $1K per month)$30k
+4 mpd on contactless spending and online transactions (Limit $1K per month, excluding MCC 4722 (Travel Agencies and Tour Operators) and 7011 (Lodging – Hotels, Motels, Resorts, Central Reservation Services))$30k

-If you’re not a frequent traveler or prefer cashback, opt for an unlimited cashback card.
+If you’re not a frequent traveller or prefer cashback, here are some of the best cashback cards to consider:

-The general rule of thumb here (even if you don’t have a specific credit card) is to make sure that you ARE earning the most rewards you can since this is the biggest spend you will make!
+The general rule of thumb here (even if you don’t have a specific credit card) is to ensure that you ARE earning the most rewards you can since this is the biggest spend you will make!

 Pro Tip: Do read the T&Cs of your credit card and make sure that travel-related spending qualifies for rewards!
 You can also use this service, Max, a website launched recently that utilises the Visa Merchant Lookup API to furnish MCCs.